After 20 years, Washington tribe hopes to hunt whales again

 After animal rights groups sued, the 9th U.S. Circuit Court of Appeals overturned federal approval of the tribe’s whaling plans.
 The court found that the tribe needed to obtain a waiver under the 1972 Marine Mammal Protection Act.

+Eleven Alaska Native communities in the Arctic have such a waiver for subsistence hunts, allowing them to kill bowhead whales — even though bowheads are listed as endangered.

-The tribe applied in 2005.
+The Makah tribe applied for a waiver in 2005.
 The process repeatedly stalled as new scientific information about the whales and the health of their population was uncovered.

 Some of the Makah whalers became so frustrated with the delays that they went on a rogue hunt in 2007, killing a gray whale that got away from them and sank.
 They were convicted in federal court.